Part 2: Performance and Outcomes

 Discussion from page 19

-The AOFM currently has two term debt instrument choices — nominal Treasury Bonds and Treasury Indexed Bonds, for which the capital value is adjusted over time according to inflation outcomes.
+The AOFM currently has two term debt instrument choices — nominal Treasury Bonds and Treasury Indexed Bonds, the latter for which the capital value is adjusted over time according to inflation outcomes.
 During times of Australian Government Budget deficits the main aim of Treasury Bond and Treasury Indexed Bond issuance is to meet the budget financing task; however the issuance program is also determined such that it will assist with meeting overall debt portfolio aims (such as increasing the average term to maturity of the portfolio).
 The AOFM plans its programs each year to undertake issuance in a cost effective manner.

 The AOFM also aims to support the efficient operation of Australia’s financial markets by being a credible custodian of the AGS market.
 This takes account of the following financial market activities: